hapax/hapax.github.io/assets/emcc.md

 Thus, the apparent length $L'$ is *shorter* than the proper length $L$ by the Lorentz factor $\gamma$.
 This shortening is called *length contraction*.

+By itself, this isn't enough to determine what happens to the bowling balls after the collision, since there are many ways to conserve $P$.
+We need another constraint!
+In elementary physics classes, we often consider "elastic" collisions where kinetic energy is conserved.
+This is not necessary in general, since energy can be converted from one form (like kinetic) into another (like thermal).
+We are going to go in a slightly different direction, and consider a sneaky conservation law which is not usually stated: *conservation of mass*.